elephantscale/es-training-new/terraform/Z-Archive/testing-terraform-code.md

 ## Unit Testing

-* The first step is to identify what a “unit” is in the Terraform world
+* The first step is to identify what a "unit" is in the Terraform world
     * A unit would be a single generic module such as the alb module
     * We can't do pure unit testing in the sense of a programming language in Terraform
     * Most unit testing is designed to work with procedural languages, not declarative ones